HimoriK/book/src/ch01-03-hello-cargo.md

 This is a great time to build a more substantial program to get used to reading and writing Rust code.
 So, in Chapter 2, we’ll build a guessing game program.
-If you would rather start by learning how common programming concepts work in Rust, see Chapter 3 and then return to Chapter 2.

 [installation]: ch01-01-installation.html#installation
 [toml]: https://toml.io